 Metrology systems must be fully integrated into the factory information and control systems to facilitate run-to-run process control, yield analysis, material tracking through manufacturing, and other off-line analysis.
 The scope of measurement data sources will extend from key suppliers (masks and silicon wafers) through Fab, probe, assembly, final test and be linked to business enterprise level information.
 Data volumes and data rates will continue to increase dramatically due to wafer size increases and process technology shrinks.
-Virtual metrology will become an important solution to augment existing metrology for improving quality without negatively impacting cost in terms of capital and lost throughput.
-In factories, review and classification tools may eventually appear in clusters or integrated clusters to create a more efficient factory interface.
-Some process variance.
+In 300 mm factories, review and classification tools may eventually appear in clusters or integrated clusters to create a more efficient factory interface.
+Some 300 mm process equipment will include integrated measurement (IM) capabilities to reduce cycle time and wafer-to-wafer process variance.
 The FI and Metrology ITWGs will continue to work on the Virtual Metrology (VM) and IM requirements.
 Refer to the Metrology chapter for overall metrology topics.